-The Hollywood Chamber of Commerce honored international music artist Andy Madadian with the 2,684th star on the Hollywood Walk of Fame on today, January 17, 2020 at 11:30 a.m.
+The Hollywood Chamber of Commerce is proud to announce that entertainer Andy Madadian was honored with the 2,684th star on the Hollywood Walk of Fame on Friday, January 17, 2020 at 11:30 a.m.
 PST.
-The star was dedicated in the category of Recording at 6810 Hollywood Boulevard across the street from the Hollywood & Highland Complex, home of The Dolby Theatre.
+The star will be dedicated in the category of Recording at 6810 Hollywood Boulevard across the street from the Hollywood & Highland Complex, home of The Dolby Theatre.

-Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star were Miles Copeland and La Toya Jackson.
+Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star will be Walk of Famer will be La Toya Jackson.

 The Hollywood Chamber of Commerce which administers the popular star ceremonies encourages people who are unable to attend and fans around the world to watch the event exclusively on www.walkoffame.com.